-John Lewis and Waitrose Partnership Card review November 2019
+John Lewis and Waitrose Partnership Card review 2023

 If you're a fan of John Lewis and Waitrose, this credit card can earn you loyalty points wherever you use it, and at an enhanced rate when you use it at John Lewis or Waitrose.
 The points you accumulate can be exchanged for John Lewis and Waitrose vouchers three times a year, in units of £5.
 Any extra points above the nearest £5 are carried over into the next reward period.
 Points can be spent online or in-store at any John Lewis store, or Waitrose supermarket.

 To draw in new customers, there's an introductory bonus plus introductory 0% periods on both purchases and balance transfers.
 So if you already have an outstanding balance with another credit card provider, you can apply to bring it across to this card, and pay no interest on that balance for a set period (after which the card's standard rate kicks in).
 Alternatively if you're anticipating a large expenditure, you can use the card's 0% on purchases period to spread the cost without incurring interest.

 You'd expect decent customer service from John Lewis and Waitrose, and indeed it does offer a customer support helpline, charged at local rate.
 You can also register for online account servicing or download the free mobile app, to carry out a range of tasks including making payments, viewing your current balance and recent statements, requesting a balance transfer or credit limit change or switching to paperless monthly statements.